epicenteredresearch/epicenteredresearchwebsite/content/pace/mentalhealth/_index.md

 ## Loading the IDAT files and performing exploratory data analysis

 This part of the analysis can be used for multiple downstream site-specific analyses.
 If you have already run this part, you can skip to "Step 2.
-Site-Specific Analysis"
+Data Preparation"

 If you encounter any issues, please check out our troubleshooting guide to see if there is any guidance that may help: https://www.epicenteredresearch.com/pace/troubleshooting/